 Young or old, there's a backpack to suit your needs

 Price isn't always the best indicator of quality.
-Our Best Reviewed models range from $20 to $100, with some highly durable, lifetime warranty bags coming in at about $50.
+Our Best Reviewed backpacks range from $20 to $100, with some highly durable, lifetime-warranted bags coming in at about $50.
 That said, an expensive backpack will have more features: internal organizers, reflective detailing for better visibility, extra padding and sometimes a built-in laptop sleeve.
-All those extras add weight to the pack, so consider whether you really need a lot of pockets and zippered pouches.
+All those extras add weight to the pack and dollar signs to the price, so consider whether you really need a lot of pockets and zippered pouches.